genestack/user-tutorials/source/guide/using-genestack-public-data_include.rst

 4. **Make a subset**

-In case when you want to analyse just some samples from a dataset, you can make a subset.
+If you just want to analyse some samples from a dataset, you can make a subset.
 There are two ways of making subsets: select samples you want to analyse using checkboxes, and click **Make a subset**;
 or you can open **metainfo summary** and specify metainfo values that will be used as a rule to create a subset and filter out all non-matching files.